puppetlabs/puppet-instruqt-tracks/pe601-lab-1-2-develop-a-cross-platform-task/01-develop-cross-platform-task/assignment.md

     ```
 🔀 Switch to the **Nixagent1** tab.

-1. Change to the target directory by running `cd /var/backup`, then reveal the directory contents by running `ls`.
+1. Change to the target directory by running `cd /var/backup` and list the directory contents by running `ls`.
-2. Locate and open a time-stamped directory, and then run `cat access.log` or `cat error.log`.
+2. Locate and open a timestamped directory and then run `cat access.log` or `cat error.log`.

-✔️ **Result:** You verified that the logs were backed up, so you know that your Linux task was successfully executed.
+✔️ **Result:** You verified that the logs were backed up, so you know that your Linux task ran successfully.

 🎈 **Congratulations!** You extended the `nginx::backup_logs` task's functionality to include NGINX installations on the Windows platform.
 If you want to, you can spend some time exploring this environment.